Corn and Bacon Chowder-Chili

 ½ cup heavy (whipping) cream or evaporated skim milk

 1 teaspoon salt, or to taste

 1 teaspoon crushed caribe chile

-3. Add the green and red chiles, corn, broth, milk, and cream and stir well.
+- Add the green and green chiles, corn, broth, milk, and cream and stir well.
 Add the cumin and salt, cover the pan, and simmer until the potatoes are tender, about 10 minutes.

-Note: If you can’t find fresh red chiles, chop 1 jar (4 ounces) drained pimiento strips and add several drops hot pepper sauce to taste.
+Note: If you can’t find fresh red chiles, chop 1 jar (4 ounces) drained pimiento strips and add several drops hot pepper sauce.

 The spicy flavors of chili have always paired well with cornbread.
 This Pie is actually rather similar in taste to the Tamale Pie, page .
 It is lighter and differently flavored in that the cornbread is not as dense as the mush.
 You can use any leftover chili for this one.

 1 teaspoon butter